Blaizzy/mlx-embeddings/docs/Interesting-Taps-and-Forks.md

-# Interesting Taps & Forks
+# Interesting Taps and Forks

 A [tap](Taps.md) is Homebrew-speak for a Git repository containing additional formulae.